-One of the key objectives of an intranet or a digital workspace is to provide information and content that can help employees carry out their role and get things done.
-Ensuring that this “corporate knowledge” is easily available for employees to view is important.
-Ideally, employees want a place to go where they can easily find information that they know is up to date and accurate, and that tells them how to complete tasks and overcome issues, or provides information they need to convey to others.
-This drives efficiency, minimizes risk and empowers employees to take actions and make decisions.
+One of the key objectives of an intranet or a digital workspace is to provide information and content that can help employees carry out their roles and get things done.
+Ensuring that this "corporate knowledge" is easily available for employees to view is important.
+Ideally, employees want a place to go where they can easily find information that they know is up-to-date and accurate, and that tells them how to complete tasks and overcome issues, or provides information they need to convey to others.
+This drives efficiency, minimizes risk and empowers employees to take action and make decisions.

 What is a corporate knowledge base?

 You can consider a corporate knowledge base to be a collection of critical information that organisations need to make available to employees, in order to support a self-service approach to completing tasks and processes.
 Instead of having to ask a colleague, ring up a helpdesk or locate an expert, employees can refer to content themselves to find an answer on how to do something or to get a piece of information they need.

 There are also different types of knowledge bases, depending on the information they contain.
 For example, there may be an internal knowledge base covering common IT tasks, or a customer service knowledge base with information about products and services.